Whitland and Cardigan Railway: Cardigan branch

 Work on the Cardigan extension continued.
 Colonel Rich of the Board of Trade visited to make the statutory inspection on 29 and 30 June 1886; the line was not ready and postponement of passenger opening was ordered.
 The necessary improvements were made and the line opened on 31 August 1886, and was handed over to the GWR for full operation the following day.
 The Whitland and Cardigan had never paid a dividend on ordinary shares since the change of title in 1877.

-The GWR passenger service settled down to four trains each way each weekday, with an additional return trip on Saturdays and on the day of a monthly agricultural fair at Crymmych.
+The GWR passenger service settled down to four trains each way each weekday, with an additional return trip on Saturdays and on the day of the monthly agricultural fair at Crymmych.
 The GWR was simply working the line, which was still owned by the shareholders, and when receipts declined they felt themselves powerless to change matters.
-It was only a matter of time before full absorption by the Great Western Railway was the obvious next step, and this was authorised by a section of the Great Western Railway Act 1890, dated 4 August, and taking retrospective effect from 1 July 1890.
+It was only a matter of time before full absorption by the Great Western Railway was the obvious next step, and this was authorised by a section of the Great Western Railway Act 1890 (53 & 54 Vict. c. clix), dated 4 August, and taking retrospective effect from 1 July 1890.
 The line was now simply the Cardigan branch of the GWR.

 John Owen had worked the Glogue quarry in its early days.
 It was later sold, and continued in use until 1926.

 The train service and the outward appearance of the line changed little over succeeding years.
 Nationalisation of the main line railways of Great Britain took place in 1948, and the area was under the control of British Railways, Western Region.

 Decline and closure

-The rural nature of the landscape, and particularly the very low population density made it difficult for the railway to earn income; the quarrying business too declined.
+The rural nature of the landscape, and particularly the very low population density, made it difficult for the railway to earn income; the quarrying business too declined.
 Proposals for closure were prepared, and the line was closed to passenger traffic on 10 September 1962; the last passenger train was the 5.45pm Cardigan Mail on 8 September.
 Goods traffic continued, but closure to that too followed on 27 May 1963.